 The origin of the Trinity dates back to Tertullian, who founded its roots.
-He is also the one who affirms that the Trinity expresses the third part of a whole, so its correspondent for the Godhead would represent only one of the three Persons of the Godhead.
-The dogma of the Tertullian Trinity includes not only the teaching about the unity of being, the equality of the three hypostases, but also the teaching about the characteristics of each person.
+He also affirms that the Trinity expresses the third part of a whole, so its correspondent for the Godhead would represent only one of the three Persons of the Godhead.
+The dogma of the Tertullian Trinity includes not only the teaching about the unity of being and the equality of the three hypostases but also the teaching about the characteristics of each person.

 Converted around 0195 AD, under the strong impression of the heroism of the Christian martyrs, Tertullian was the founding discoverer of the True Trinity.
 Tertullian immediately became a fighter and a first-hand defender of the adopted religion.
 It is from this time that most of his apologies date.

 But the divine revelation of the Old and New Testaments, whose purpose was not to expound all the mysteries of the Godhead, but all the teachings necessary for man’s salvation, tells us of the original acts of the Triune Persons only so much as: The Son was born of the Father and that the Holy Spirit proceeds from the Father.

 According to Jerome’s account, Tertullian was a married man and was ordained a priest, although some modern critics question his priesthood without being right.
 Once in Christianity, Tertullian, having, like few others, absorbed the saving teaching, did himself a duty of conscience and honor by defending his new religion against all opponents, pagans, Jews, and heretics and fighting with a vigor, fanaticism, and consistency uncommon to all that Christianity comprises.